$t$-sails and sparse hereditary classes of unbounded tree-width: Nested path-star hereditary graph classes

 \subsection{Nested path-star classes are \texorpdfstring{$KKW$}{KKW{}}-free}

-It is quite possible for path-star graph classes to contain a large wall -- see example in Figure \ref{fig:wall2}.
-However, we will show that path-star graph classes created from nested words (see Section \ref{words}) are $KKW$-free.
+It is quite possible for path-star graph classes to contain a large wall -- see an example in Figure \ref{fig:wall2}.
+However, we show that path-star graph classes created from nested words (see Definition \ref{def_nested}) are $KKW$-free.